|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Eggplant can sometimes get a bad reputation for being bitter.
+Eggplant can sometimes get a bad reputation for being bitter, though.
 Not all the varieties are bitter, of course and there are methods of dealing with the bitterness when it exists.
 But if you've been scarred by the taste of a bitter eggplant, you might be shy about trying baba ganoush even when promised that it is not bitter.
 So, if that's the case or for those people who genuinely dislike the taste of eggplant, you can still enjoy this creamy dip but in zucchini form.
 Simply roast the zucchini as you would an eggplant and proceed with the normal baba ganoush recipe.
 The texture of the two vegetables is similar when roasted and both have mild, creamy flavors.

 - 2 large zucchini (ends cut off and split in half lengthwise)